ibm-s390-cloud/ocp-kvm-ipi-automation/README.md

 ## License

-The OpenShift on KVM IPI Installation Automation for IBM Z / LinuxONE project is licensed under the Apache License, Version 2.0.
+The OpenShift on KVM IPI Installation Automation for IBM Z / LinuxONE project and all files included are licensed under the Apache License, Version 2.0.
 See the included [LICENSE](LICENSE) file for more information.

 ## Authors